 These eco-friendly and high-tech aims are met consistently throughout the IONIQ, while the joined-up development process influences the attractive styling of the car more than any other rival as form and function combine seamlessly.
-The IONIQ’s distinguished exterior design sets the model apart from other hybrid electric vehicles as the styling builds the car’s high-tech features into its design, emphasizing the model’s eco-friendly image.
+The IONIQ's distinguished exterior design sets the model apart from other hybrid electric vehicles as the styling builds the car's high-tech features into its design, emphasising the model's eco-friendly image.

 In crafting the exterior appearance of the IONIQ, Hyundai Motor's designers concentrated on the car's future-orientated character, which is at the heart of its appeal.

-A fluid exterior shape and natural air flow channels emphasize the aerodynamic body lines and volumes that communicate the IONIQ’s eco-friendly credentials while also conveying its performance abilities.
-A sporty, hatchback-like profile sets the IONIQ apart from other hybrid models with the car’s distinguished exterior design contributing to its attractive styling.
+A fluid exterior shape and natural air flow channels emphasise the aerodynamic body lines and volumes that communicate the IONIQ's eco-friendly credentials while also conveying its performance abilities.
+A sporty, hatchback-like profile sets the IONIQ apart from other hybrid models with the car's distinguished exterior design contributing to its attractive styling.

 The IONIQ's sleek exterior shape is inspired by aerodynamic efficiency complementing the soft lines and surfaces that trace the car's outline.
 Its exterior panels are designed to flex to boost aerodynamics further, which, when combined with various other smart efficiency solutions, produces class-leading Cd-value of just 0.24.

-In addition to the IONIQ’s supple body shape, further design details contribute towards Hyundai Motor’s aim of achieving an eco design matching high levels of technology.
-At the front of the car, the refined shape of the headlights and Hyundai Motor’s signature hexagonal grille visually depict the purity of IONIQ as an eco-friendly car.
-Contrasting colors at the base of the bumper add a special flair, while nine exterior colors are available and can be paired with a choice of three interior options.
+In addition to the IONIQ's supple body shape, further design details contribute towards Hyundai Motor's aim of achieving an eco design matching high levels of technology.
+At the front of the car, the refined shape of the headlights and Hyundai Motor's signature hexagonal grille visually depict the purity of IONIQ as an eco-friendly car.
+Contrasting colours at the base of the bumper add a special flair, while nine exterior colours are available and can be paired with a choice of three interior options.
 A unique radiator grille, with HID headlights set above C-shaped LED light distinguishes the front of the car, while specially-designed 15/17-inch wheels differentiate the hybrid vehicle from its electric and plug-in hybrid siblings.